 When I Like to Invest

 I like to invest early in companies I think have significant disruptive potential and help them develop their product and business strategies and build out their teams.
 This is the time where I feel I can add the most value to these companies.
 Most of the companies I invest in have less than 10 employees, and most have not yet launched a product.
 I’m happy to invest however much an entrepreneur needs, and my initial investments generally range from $500K to $15m.

 My Interest in NYC

 I live in New York City and am a big advocate of the New York startup ecosystem.
 I started investing in New York in 2003, when the venture capital industry viewed it as an unconventional idea.
-New York is now one of the fastest-growing startup ecosystems in the world, and in my view its growth will only accelerate in the decades ahead.
-My wife is a genomics entrepreneur and helps support the growing biotech ecosystem in New York.
+New York is now one of the largest and fastest-growing startup ecosystems in the world, and in my view its growth will only accelerate in the decades ahead.

-I care a lot about international development and serve on the board of Endeavor, a non-profit organization that supports high-impact entrepreneurs globally and helps catalyze startup ecosystems in countries and regions underserved by venture capital markets.
+I care a lot about international development and serve on the Board of Directors of Endeavor, a particularly cool non-profit organization that supports high-impact entrepreneurs globally and helps catalyze startup ecosystems in countries and regions underserved by venture capital markets.
 To date Endeavor has supported over 2,000 high-impact entrepreneurs, and today their companies generate over $10 billion in revenue and have created over 3 million jobs.
 Tom Friedman called Endeavor “the best anti-poverty program of all.”

 When I’m not chasing the next big idea or my three children around the house, you might find me windsurfing or kiteboarding wherever I can find a strong enough wind.